SlashD9/100-days-of-code/log.md

 **Today's Progress:** Catching up on a little bit of studying JavaScript tonight after doing loads of diy projects in the house.

 **Thoughts:** JavaScript is going in I'm really begining to get to grips with it all.

+### Day 13: August 24, 2020

+**Today's Progress** Learning about dom traversing using JavaScript.
+How to get getElementsById getElementsByClassName, querySelector(), querySelectorAll() etc..  and setting different properties on the elements.

+**Thoughts:** There are a ton of selectors for the child and the parent as is the case for css.
+Looking forward to using all these in my projects.